FrendsPlatform/Frends.Pdf/Frends.PDF.Create/README.md

 To use the task in Linux agent, you need to install packages `libgdiplus`, `apt-utils` and `libc6-dev`, since the task uses Windows-based graphics to draw elements to the PDF-file.
 These packages will emulate Windows based graphics in Linux.
-Installing those packages is only availably on on-premises agent.
+Installing those packages is only available on on-premises agent.

 # Installing